-Each MALD student is required to take two full credit courses from the DHP Division.
+Each MALD student is required to take two courses (6.0 credits) from the DHP division.
 One of those courses must be one of the following list.
-For the second course, students may choose any full credit course(s) with a DHP designation with the exception of DHP P203 Analytic Frameworks for Public Policy Decisions which cannot be offered to meet the DHP division requirement:
+For the second course, students may choose any full credit course(s) with a DHP designation with the exception of DHP P203 Analytic Frameworks for Public Policy Decisions:

-- DHP H203 U.S. Foreign Policy, 1898 to Present - DHP H205 The Historian's Art - DHP D210 The Art and Science of Statecraft - DHP D220 Processes of International Negotiation - DHP P200 International Relations: Theory and Practice - DHP P201 Comparative Politics - DHP P214 Gender Theory and Praxis - DHP P217 Global Political Economy: Macroeconomic Perspectives - DHP P218 Global Political Economy: Comparative and Critical Perspectives - DHP P219 International Political Economy of Development - DHP P240 The Role of Force in International Politics
+- DHP H203 U.S. Foreign Policy, 1898 to Present

+- DHP H205 The Historian's Art

+- DHP D210 The Art and Science of Statecraft

+- DHP D220 Processes of International Negotiation

+- DHP P200 International Relations: Theory and Practice

+- DHP P201 Comparative Politics

+- DHP P214 Gender Theory and Praxis

+- DHP P217 Global Political Economy: Macroeconomic Perspectives - DHP P218 Global Political Economy: Comparative and Critical Perspectives - DHP P219 International Political Economy of Development - DHP P240 The Role of Force in International Politics